EllaPham/TEIT/_posts/2016-06-27-emulated-sensor.md

 **Output Adaptor:** transforming key/value format to the suitable format corresponding to specific provider.
 Provider: A platform or endpoint that can receive data.
-Properties file: Selecting input data-type and provider are configured in a configuration file named “sensor.conf”.
-The structure of  “sensor.conf” file includes:
+Properties file: Selecting input data-type and provider are configured in a configuration file named *sensor.conf*.
+The structure of  *sensor.conf* file includes:

 Configuration for Emulated Sensor